miethe/istio-1.19.3/README.md

 ## Installation Methods

-The easiest way to deploy Istio on OpenShift is using the Red Hat OpenShift Service Mesh Operator.
-However, until Service Mesh v3, coming in Q1 '24, it isn't entirely the same as upstream Istio.
+The easiest way to deploy Istio on OpenShift is using the Red Hat OpenShift Service Mesh (OSSM) Operator.
+However, until Service Mesh v3, coming in Q1 '24, it isn't entirely the same* as upstream Istio.

 The next best alternative is using Istioctl with the `--set profile=openshift`.
 However, this method doesn't "mesh" (I'm sorry) well with clusters managed by GitOps and ACM.
 Hence the development of these Helm charts!

+*Note: technically you can utilize the **Sail Operator** from Red Hat to test OSSM v3 in Dev Preview.

 ## Helm Chart Development